Appease/PowerShellClient/Docs/Variables.md

 ```

 ###2 Automatic Parameters
-Posh-CI will automatically populate certain ci-step parameters, the names of which always start with the prefix `PoshDevOps`.
+Posh-CI will automatically populate certain DevOps step parameters, the names of which always start with the prefix `PoshDevOps`.
-These parameters provide information about the executing ci-plan/ci-step.
+These parameters provide information about the executing ci-plan/DevOps step.

 To use automatic parameters, add parameters matching the type and name of defined automatic parameters to your Invoke-PoshDevOpsTask method signature and Posh-CI will populate them at invocation time.